Beijing China Travel Guide

 Most foreign nationals require a visa for mainland China.
 The L Visa (Tourist Visa) serves most visitors.
 The application process involves completing an online form, booking an appointment at of Chinese origin Embassy or Consulate General or a China Visa Application Service Center (CVASC) office, submitting physical documents, and providing biometric information.
 Standard processing typically takes 4-5 business days.
 Beijing Capital International Airport (PEK) and Beijing Daxing International Airport (PKX) offer 144-hour visa-free transit for citizens of 54 countries when transiting through Beijing to a third country or region.
 Since December 2023, citizens of France, Germany, Italy, Netherlands, Spain, and Malaysia may enter China visa-free for up to 1FIVE days, a temporary measure until December 31, 2025.
 As of February 2024, citizens of Singapore and Thailand may enter China visa-free for up to 30 days due to a permanent mutual visa exemption.

-Your passport's validity must be for at least 6 months beyond your planned stay, having at least two blank visa pages.
+Your passport must be valid for at least 6 months beyond your planned stay, having at least two blank visa pages.
 A printed, completed online visa application form is necessary.
 One recent passport-style color photo (48mm x 33mm) with a white background is required.
 Include round-trip air tickets and accommodation reservations.
 If applying in a country where you are not a citizen, provide proof of residence.
 When suitable, copies of any previous Chinese visas are useful.

 Fees vary by nationality and the number of entries requested.
 For US citizens, a single entry L visa is typically around USD 185, including service fees.
 Fees are payable at document collection.